Call Us

 • Loss of attention span

-• Motor skill impairment (e.g., someone who was good at guitar might be losing skill, rapidly or they might also walk with an unusual gait)
+• Motor skill impairment (e.g., someone who was good at guitar might be losing skill, and rapidly, they might also just walk with a weird gait)

 • Confusion